Shaswat-qm-researcher/CFD-ANN-PSO-Net/README.md

 ---

-If you use this code, methodology, or dataset in your research, please cite the following work to acknowledge our contribution.
-This ensures proper credit and helps the community track the impact of the study:
+If you use this code, methodology, or dataset in your research, please cite the following work:

 **Shaswat Pathak, Aayush Luitel, Amjad Ali Pasha, D. Siva Krishna Reddy, Salem Algarni, Talal Alqahtani, Kashif Irshad.** "ML–augmented CFD–framework for heat-sink and fan-speed optimization in gaming workstation." *International Journal of Mechanical Sciences*, 2025, 110752. [https://doi.org/10.1016/j.ijmecsci.2025.110752](https://doi.org/10.1016/j.ijmecsci.2025.110752)